jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 So, if we set the input neurons to be outputting some values <katex>out_{i1}</katex> and <katex>out_{i2}</katex>, and use current value of each weight in the network, we can calculate what the error is.

-So, a neural network is _just a function_, and the goal is to find out how much the error changes with respect to some change to each weight, so that we know hot to update each weight in order to reduce the error for the given training sample.
+So, a neural network is _just a function_, and the goal is to find out how much the error changes with respect to some change to each weight.
+Given this, we know how to update each weight in order to reduce the error for the given training sample.
 Well, this is exactly what _differentiation_ is for.
 As such, it forms the core of how back propagation works.

 ### Differentiation